RolandVyens/Industrial-AOV-Connector/manual/advanced_mode.md

 2. **`Convert To DATA Layer` button**:

     Convert current viewlayer to a DATA layer, by adding `"-_-exP_"`, `"_DATA"` to the begining and end of the viewlayer's name.
+3. **DATA Layer Material Override**:

+    Using this function, we can set **pre-made AOV material** as current layer's material override, automatically setup AOV outputs which you've chosen.
+Now there are 4 AOV outputs you can use: Antialiased Pworld, Pref, Depth/z, and fake DEEP.

+4. **DEEP From Image Z**:

+    This uses a 1/z convertion that converts depth to nuke style depth, which can be directly used in `Deep From Image` node, but now because the antialias, it doesn't work on edge.